charlie-lyc/redux_from_scratch_2004/README.md

 # Redux from Scratch
-Learning 'Redux' for state management of simple bugs registry
+Learning 'Redux' for state management of simple bugs registry.

 ## Work Flow

 - Design the store
 - Define the actions <props> type, payload
 - Create a reducer <arguments> state, action